ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 ### Copy Contents of MacPro5.1 OpenCore.zip file into the mounted EFI drive

 I already had a EFI folder within the drive.
-Ut alerted me to merge or update the contents.
-I chose merge.
-The Final folder looked like this
+I got an alert asking to  merge or update the contents.
+I chose Merge.
+The Final folder looked like this:

 ![finder-copy-to-efi](./images/finder-copy-to-efi.png)